nazimboudeffa/boilerplate-rapidosaas-nextjs-mongo-daisyui/README.md

 ## Introduction

-Influence is an open-source SaaS boilerplate where you can make business online.
+Rapido SaaS is an open-source SaaS boilerplate where you can start shipping startups.

 ## Documentation